AdamCoderAcademy/workbook_3/Readme.md

 Resource - https://en.wikipedia.org/wiki/Version_control

 <h1>Q2.
 What are the most important aspects of quality software?</h1>

+The most important aspects of quality software is that it should be

+- Reliable

+Software is reliable when it behaves consistently.
+Errors should occur rarely or preferably not at all.
+Errors that do occur should be handled gracefully and proactively.

+- Easy to understand

+The structure, components, and source code must be understandable and well-organized.
+They should behave the way a developer would expect.
+High-quality source code should always be easy to read.

+- Easy to modify

+It should be easy to Create, Read, Update or Delete the code within the software ;-).

+- Easy to use

+Software products should be simple and easy to use.
+Users should feel comfortable with the software interface.

+- Efficient

+Software is efficient when it uses as few physical resources as possible.
+It should utilize the system hardware available as effectively as possible.

+- Good Testability

+The functionality of software should be verifiable, concise and clear.Testing the software should offer clear verification.
+This also makes debugging is as easy as possible.

+- Portable

+Portable software is able to be run on multiple different systems, using multiple different types of hardware or operating systems.

+- Secure

+Lastly it is very important that above all the software is secure for all parties intending on using it.

 <h1>Q3.
 Outline a standard high level structure for a MERN stack application and explain the components</h1>